delight-dev/delight-dev.github.io/Tutorials/AssetManagement.md

 ![](asset-management-folders.png)

 Any assets put in a folder not called `Resources` under `Content/Assets/` will be put into bundles that corresponds to the name of the folder.
 In this case the framework generates two asset bundles called `Bundle1` and `Bundle2`.
+If the sprite  `Frame1` is referenced, `Bundle1` gets loaded and if `BigSprite` is referenced, `Bundle2` gets loaded.